dndworld/dndworld.github.io/rp-rules.md

 - When interacting with a Moderator, please be polite and respectful.
 Please remember the following:
   - Moderators are volunteers who devote their time and effort in maintaining the server's community and environment.
   - No one mod is responsible for making a judgement call or handing out warnings.
-  - If you wish to appeal the ruling, please message FanMail.
+  - If you wish to appeal the ruling, please message `@FanMail`.
 We do this so that the Mod team can have a discussion on the issue, and the weight is not put on a single Moderator.
 <br><br>
 - NPC Masters will ping you in response to your posts in [!badge icon="/images/discord-mark-blue.svg" variant="info" text="#black-market-registry"](https://discord.com/channels/512870694883950598/742720804525178900) or [!badge icon="/images/discord-mark-blue.svg" variant="info" text="#npc-registry"](https://discord.com/channels/512870694883950598/545107769951518740).
 Please respond promptly so that the encounter can be scheduled at a mutually convenient time.